המוקד להגנת הפרט

 العربية HE wheel chair icon

-In 2002 Israel starts building a separation wall.
-The wall is not erected on the Green Line border, as required under international law, but deep inside the occupied territory.
-Palestinian land is thus trapped within an area designated the “seam zone” – isolated on one side from the rest of the West Bank, and on the other from the State of Israel.
-With the building of the wall, the military starts...
+Since 2002, Israel has been building a separation wall between its territory and the West Bank.* The Wall (also called the Barrier or Fence) is not erected on the Green Line (the 1967 Armistice Line), as required under international law, but deep inside the occupied territory.
+Palestinian land is thus trapped in areas isolated from the rest of the West Bank.
+These enclaves, located between the ...

 2001